Posted On March 15, 2019 Personal Injury

 Signs and symptoms of a herniated disc are:

 Herniated discs also show up on scans of people who don’t show these signs or symptoms, so you should see a doctor immediately after an accident to rule it out.
+This article details out some examples of what we’ve seen with herniated disc lawsuits in New Jersey.

 After an accident, you may find that you have reduced or lost vision in one or both eyes.
 This vision loss varies by patient depending on the type of injury they sustain and could be temporary or permanent.
 One of the most common indicators for whether a loss of eyesight will be permanent is the source of the damage.
 If the problem is in the optic nerves, then the chances that your vision will be restored increases.
 However, the damage could be permanent if it is caused by a brain injury.